 On Dylan’s advice, I started with the 1200mg CBD drops and a CBD Vape, and I have to say it had an almost immediate effect.
 I was really quite surprised.

-A few drops of the oil under my tongue and then an hour later a few draws on the vape seriously reduced the pain in my thumb and my upper back – the two niggles that just happened to be playing up that day.
-Though still a little sceptical I reported the outcome to my long-suffering wife.
-I informed her I would keep her up to speed with any and all developments during my CBD experiment as I thought it may be relevant to her and her peculiar neck.
+A few drops of the oil under my tongue and then an hour later, a few draws on the vape seriously reduced the pain in my thumb and my upper back – the two niggles that just happened to be playing up that day.
+Though still a little sceptical, I reported the outcome to my long-suffering wife.
+I informed her I would keep her up to speed with any and all developments during my CBD experiment as I thought it might be relevant to her and her peculiar neck.
 I could tell by her face she was thrilled.

 Big tick number one for CBD

 Then something really interesting happened – something which convinced me there was no placebo effect going on here.
-As I touched on earlier, I am incapable of sitting still and I was diagnosed with ADHD in my early forties.
+As I touched on earlier, I am incapable of sitting still, and I was diagnosed with ADHD in my early forties.
 But at no point did I start this journey with the intention of treating that.
 I’d tried the standard treatment, methylphenidate, for a short while and rapidly came to the conclusion that this also was not for me!
 I was happy to take the rough with the smooth as far as ADHD went – flashes of creative genius (and modesty) coupled with an inability to accept that anything not happening right now could possibly have any relevance.
-Hunter not farmer.
-From being able to remember 20,000 plus words in their exact order including punctuation to wondering why I am stood in this shop?
-Worse still where are my keys?
+Hunter, not farmer.
+From being able to remember 20,000 plus words in their exact order, including punctuation, to wondering why I am stood in this shop?
+Worse still, where are my keys?
 Did I leave them in the shop?
-Is that why I’m the shop?
-That reminds me I must fill in my tax return…
+Is that why I’m in the shop?
+That reminds me, I must fill in my tax return…

 You get the idea